BikramGhart1/Dharanas_backend/progress.md

 if user exists say user already exists and direct to login?
 If user is new give them token
 2. create new routes and protect them
+3. When the user keeps choosing and uploading the profile picture they will be stored in the uploads directory but only one image will be in database so delete the rest of images